unahouExosite/docs/udp/README.md

 #### Write

-This interface can be accessed on Port 18494 via m2.exosite.com and supported IP addresses.
+This interface can be accessed on Port 18494 via m2.exosite.com.

 ```
 Server: m2.exosite.com